Spread complexity as classical dilaton solutions: A few basics

-The duality construction developed in \cite{Kriel:2015tga} is based on state space geometry.
-Therein the Fubini-Study information metric naturally appears and the expectation values of symmetry generators are closely related to isometries of the metric.
-These observations are also pointed out in \cite{Caputa:2021sib, Magan:2018nmu}.
-Using these observations, Fubini-Study information metric and operator expectation values may be packaged as the classical solutions of a Jackiw-Teitelboim dilaton gravity.
-It is this connection that we will now review and utilise in \cref{sec:mainresult}. \\ \\ First we would like to make some general statements regarding quantum state manifolds, which is the natural setting for continuous notions of quantum computational complexity.
+We will now make some general statements regarding quantum state manifolds, for the benefit of the interested reader.
 Unlike its counterpart, classical mechanics is intrinsically geometric in nature.
 One can visualise classical states being points on the phase space $\Gamma$, which is also a symplectic manifold.
 The classical observables are then described as some real-valued function on this manifold.
 Being symplectic, the \emph{classical state manifold} already have a Lie-bracket, which is the Poisson bracket.
 Each individual observable $f$ can also be associated with a Hamiltonian vector field, generating individual flows on $\Gamma$.
 The flow corresponding to the Hamiltonian $H$ describes the time evolution of the system. \\ \\ On the flip side, the \emph{canonical} language of quantum mechanics is rather algebraic, revolving around the construction of a Hilbert space $\cH$.
 Each state is described by a ray in the Hilbert space, and observables are the self-adjoint linear operators defined on $\cH$ \cite{Ashtekar:1997ud}.
 The Lie-algebra appears through the commutators between different observables.
-Similar to classical mechanics, operators here also generates flow on the state-space and the dynamics is described through the flow corresponding to the Hamiltonian operator $\hat{H}$.
+Similar to classical mechanics, operators here also generates a flow on the state-space and the dynamics is described through the flow corresponding to the Hamiltonian operator $\hat{H}$.
 Although one should note that, in this case the flow is generated through a one parameter group $\exp(i\lambda \hat{G})$ corresponding to some observable $\hat{G}$. \\ \\ Therefore, it is quite interesting to look for geometric structures of quantum mechanics as well.
 The main interest in this approach kindled with Kibble's work in \cite{cmp/1103904831}, where he showed that Schr\"odinger equation can be regarded as a Hamiltonian flow on the Hilbert space $\cH$.
 Heslot in \cite{heslot} observed that the Hilbert space $\cH$ admits a symplectic formulation where the projective Hilbert space behaves analogous to the phase space.
 There are several works in this direction mostly restricted to the scenario of finite dimensional Hilbert spaces \cite{Gibbons:1991sa,Hughston,Hughston1996GeometryOS}.
 In the current situation we will consider the geometric structure of $\cH$ for infinite dimensional cases \cite{Renzo1,Renzo2,Ashtekar:1997ud,Kriel:2015tga}.
 In the following, we will follow \cite{Kriel:2015tga} to set up our notations and conventions\footnote{See \cite{vanZyl:2015dsa} for further details and references on this topic.} for the sections to come.
 The origin of the metric and the symplectic form of the projective Hilbert space is reviewed in \cref{app:qstate}.